Alan-JH/DIYThrottle/README.md

 2x RC shocks for damping (130mm between centers of mounting holes, remove springs, recommend using 70wt shock oil)

-Assorted M5x8, M4, M3, M2, M2.5 (optional) nuts and bolts of lengths ranging from 8 to 20mm for the M2-M4 bolts and 8 to 40mm for the M5 bolts.
-I will provide a complete count once I am done with the design
+Assorted M5, M4, M3, M2, M2.5 (optional) nuts and bolts of lengths ranging from 8 to 20mm for the M2-M4 bolts and 8 to 40mm for the M5 bolts.
+I will provide a complete count soon (TM).
+The better assembly files have screws in them, you can count for yourself.

 2x 0.6x7x25mm expansion springs with hooks for the fingerlifts